-After over 1,000 career games and 37 seasons of coaching, it stands to reason that North Carolina head coach Sylvia Hatchell would belong to some exclusive clubs.
-She was inducted into the Women's Basketball Hall of Fame in 2004.
-She is one of only six head coaches in Division I history to reach the 800-win plateau.
-She is the second-winningest active coach in the nation.
-She has been named national coach of the year three times and has led teams to at least 20 wins 28 times, fourth-most nationally.
+Beyond the sheer magnitude of wins, Hatchell’s credentials are sterling.
+She was inducted into the Women’s Basketball Hall of Fame in 2004, has been named national coach of the year three times and has led teams to at least 20 wins 31 times, fourth-most nationally.

 While Hatchell keeps impressive company in many categories, she is also part of an exclusive club that features just one member.
 When UNC defeated Louisiana Tech to win the 1994 NCAA Championship, Hatchell became the first and only coach to lead teams to national championships at the AIAW, NAIA and NCAA levels.
 Those titles - the first two coming at Francis Marion - are the crown jewels in one of the most decorated coaching careers in women’s basketball history.

-Since coming to Chapel Hill in 1986, Hatchell has posted a record of 607-234 and forged a tradition of excellence at Carolina.
-Under her direction, the Tar Heels have won a national championship and eight ACC titles, compiled six 30-win seasons and claimed five ACC Player of the Year and five ACC Rookie of the Year honors.
-"With the reputation of the school, the image, the location and the athletic programs - including the men's basketball program - I knew we could build a tremendous women's basketball program here," Hatchell says.
+Since coming to Chapel Hill in 1986, Hatchell has forged a tradition of excellence at Carolina.
+Under her direction, the Tar Heels have won a national championship and eight ACC titles, compiled six 30-win seasons and claimed five ACC Player of the Year and seven ACC Rookie of the Year honors.
+“With the reputation of the school, the image, the location and the athletic programs - including the men’s basketball program - I knew we could build a tremendous women’s basketball program here,” Hatchell says.

 While that 1994 championship season, which capped back-to-back 30-win seasons, marked Carolina as a player on the national scene, Hatchell and the Tar Heels have surged to the forefront of that scene in recent years.
-Since the beginning of the 2004-05 season, UNC has compiled a record of 197-43, four Atlantic Coast Conference titles and two Final Four Appearances.
-Heading into the 2012-13 season, Hatchell's career record stands at 879-314.
+Since the beginning of the 2004-05 season, UNC has compiled a record of 279-69, won four Atlantic Coast Conference titles and made two Final Four appearances.

 The 2007-08 campaign featured a Carolina first under Hatchell - the Tar Heels completed an undefeated ACC regular season.
 In addition to winning all 14 regular season contests, the Tar Heels brought home a fourth-straight tournament crown by defeating Duke, 86-73.
 UNC earned a No. 1 seed in the NCAA Tournament for the fourth straight postseason and advanced to the Elite Eight.